 Stomach / Heartburn Medications and Alcohol Interactions

-Many medications used for the stomach, for example, certain medications for heartburn, irritable bowel syndrome (IBS), diarrhea or nausea and vomiting can have drug interactions with alcohol (ethanol).
+We all have an upset stomach every now and then.
+But many medicines used for stomach issues, like heartburn, irritable bowel syndrome (IBS), diarrhea or nausea and vomiting, can have drug interactions with alcohol (ethanol).
+What do you need to know?

 Stomach Drugs That Can Interact with Alcohol

-Cimetidine (Tagamet, Tagamet HB) is an acid blocker used to treat heartburn and gastroesophageal reflux disease (GERD).
-Talk to your doctor before consuming alcohol while taking cimetidine, although this is often classified as a minor interaction.
+Cimetidine (Tagamet HB) is an over-the-counter acid blocker used to treat heartburn and gastroesophageal reflux disease (GERD).
+Talk to your doctor before consuming alcohol while taking cimetidine.
 Using cimetidine and alcohol together may increase the effects of alcohol, leading to increased drowsiness and dizziness.

 Metoclopramide (Reglan) increases the motility of the upper gastrointestinal tract and may block dopamine receptors.
 Metoclopramide is an agent used for gastroesophageal reflux disease (GERD), diabetic gastroparesis, and nausea and vomiting linked with cancer treatment, or after surgery, among other uses.